RaulAdSe/RaulAdSe.github.io/content/posts/prosperai.md

 ## Setting the Scene: Where Healthcare Tech Meets Luxury Retail

-I met Josep Marc (JM) at Prosper's Barcelona office, which shares a building with a high-end jewelry store.
+I met Josep Marc Mingot (JM) at Prosper's Barcelona office, which shares a building with a high-end jewelry store.

 The aesthetic whiplash is real.
 You walk past displays of diamond necklaces that cost more than my car, take the elevator up, and suddenly you're in startup land—engineers debugging phone call failures and optimizing containment rates.